VDuchauffour/fastgithub/README.md

 webhook_handler = GithubWebhookHandler(signature_verification)
 ```

 You can use the `plan` method to set recipes to a handler.
-The `listen` handler's method allows you attach recipes to specific events.
+The `listen` handler's method allows you attach recipe functions to specific events.

 ```python
 webhook_handler.plan([Hello()])